appium/io.appium.settings/README.md

 main();
 ```

+The module also exports various constants containing its service and action names, that could be useful in your
+scripts.
+Check [constants.js](./lib/constants.js) for more details.

 ## Changing of system settings

 Once installed on a device, you can change the `wifi`, `data`, `animation` and `locale` settings through the following commands: